Los-merengue/Cloud-DevOps-Capstone/README.md

 5. test-deployment   - Test that the services are working properly after the deployment

 To run the pipeline automatically just commit to the master branch of the repo.
+# I built this program using github copilot
+# This would be a good build